jsiek/B522-PL-Foundations/lecture-notes-Subtyping.lagda.md

 xs ❲ i ❳ = lookup xs i
 ```

+We require that the field names of a record be distinct, which we
+define as follows.

 ```
 distinct : ∀{A : Set}{n} → Vec A n → Set